masogit/am-browser-doc/docs/features/sam.md

 Software Asset Management is an important feature of Asset Manager.
-In AM Browser you will find a simplified module that displays the SAM status dashboard.
-As show in the following sequence:
+In AM Browser you will find a simplified module that displays the SAM status dashboard, as shown in the following sequence:

 >  *Effective License Positioning (Vendor)* > *Product* > *Version* > *Computer*